-Special schools and academies must comply when named in a child’s Education Health and Care Plan (EHCP) or statement, even if the child’s special need is not a type of SEN for which the school is designated.
+Special schools and academies must comply when named in a child’s Education Health and Care Plan (EHCP), even if the child’s special need is not a type of SEN for which the school is designated.
 This is a requirement of section 43 of the Children and Families Act 2014.

 In order for us to be named on your child’s EHC plan, Medway education authority must consult with us first.
 This means that they will serve a copy of the proposed plan to us so we have an opportunity to contribute to the process.

 If we believe it is not appropriate for our school to be named on your child’s EHC plan, we can seek to argue against being named for the following reasons:

 - the school is not suitable for the child’s age, ability and aptitude and the special educational needs set out in the EHCP

 - the child’s attendance is not compatible with the efficient education of other children in the school, and